-Starting at the beginning of August 2021, The Poetic Relief Project will provide programmes and services to support young people’s mental health, personal development, and community cohesion.
+Launched in August 2021, The Poetic Relief Project provides programmes and services to support young people’s mental health, personal development, and community cohesion.
 The Poetic Relief Project will give rise to the ‘Cultural Leaders’ youth employment scheme which will allow the three charities to train and give 12 young people jobs in the creative industry every year for the next three years, where they will learn the daily operations of each charity.

 Suzann McLean, CEO and Artistic Director of Theatre Peckham, says: